Denis535/CleanArchitectureGameFramework/Packages/com.clean-architecture-game-framework/Readme.md

 # Overview
-This package (CleanArchitectureGameFramework) provides you with clean architecture framework that helping you to develop your project following the best practices (like Clean Architecture, Uber Ribs).
+This package (CleanArchitectureGameFramework) provides you with clean architecture framework that helping you to develop your project following the best practices (like Clean Architecture and Uber Ribs).

 # Details
 - Framework